Wedding fun; that is the ultimate goal of any wedding, to have a lot of fun!

 A much more detailed description of what is involved can be found on the WED Guild site.

 Currently there are 25 members of the Guild.
 With most being based in the USA & Canada and 1 in Australia.
 Myself and 4 other close friends from the UK have all applied and are undergoing this application.
-Generally it is a lengthy process and typically takes a minimum of 9 months to get through.
+Generally it is a lengthy process.
 As part of the application I have been assigned a mentor to help me through it, and my mentor is a current member of the Guild and is the hugely respected Jim Cerone, who recently was in the UK as the keynote speaker at the inaugural Pro Mobile Conference, and his presentation received a 5 minute standing ovation, and I am truly grateful and honoured that Jim has agreed to mentor me through this application.

 I’ll update this blog over the next few months as I complete the various actions required to submit my application.
 For those interested in exactly what I have to submit, this can be seen here.